scenent/snipe/README.md

 # snipe

 > snipe is a visual novel engine based on OpenGL and C++.
 > you can check out the demo project on release page.
+> *please check that you're selected x86 as a target platform before you build on Visual Studio.*

 ---